ShaunCurtis/Blazr.Clean/Design.md

 }
 ```

+A concrete class that fixes `TRecord` and a constructor.

 ## Database Access

-I use an ORM [Object-Relational Mapper] to simplify database access.
+I use ORMs [Object-Relational Mapper] to simplify database access.
 In this project I've stuck with mainstream Entity Framework, but could have used Dapper or Linq2DB.

-There's no classic Repository Pattern implementation.
-Instead I use a generics based Data Broker pattern that removes most of the repository pattern complexity.
-Generics are applied at the method level: one data broker service handles CRUD and List operations for all data sets.
+There's no classic Repository pattern implementation.
+I've implemented two alternatives.

+1. Generic Data Broker.
+This is a relative of the Repository pattern.
+It uses method based generics to remove repetition - a drawback of the repository pattern.
+There's one data broker service handles CRUD and List operations for all data sets.

+2. A Command/Query entity based pattern.
+This is more complex than the generic data broker.
+It's overkill for a simple project.
+It'a place is in larger projects with larger more complex data pipelines.

+I use both patterns in a project.
+The Data Broker pattern is used for all bulk standard CRUD and list operations: no extensions allowed.
+The CQS pattern is used for all custom operations.

+**A note on ORMs and EF.**

-I keep EF simple, `DataSets` map directly to database tables and views.
-I'm a firm believer in clean design: the relationships between data objects is part of the application/business logic and belongs in the core domain, definitley not the Data layer!
+I keep EF simple and treat it as a standard ORM.  `DataSets` map directly to database tables and views: no relationship building.
+Clean design dictates the relationships between data objects is part of the application/business logic and belongs in the core domain, definitley not the Data layer!